ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 </br>
 * To override the entries in the `logs.conf` file, use the `INITIAL_LOGLVL=<level>` environment variable.

-The KV Scheduler prints [transaction logs][understand-transaction-logs] to stdout.
-The logs provide information and visibility to debug and resolve KV Scheduler issues.

-KV Scheduler internal debug messages require some knowledge of the underlying implementation.
-The `kvscheduler` logger prints internal debug messages.
+---

 **Using agentctl log**

-* To manage individual log levels, use the [agentctl log command](../user-guide/agentctl.md#log).
+* To manage individual log levels, use [agentctl log](../user-guide/agentctl.md#log).

-list individual loggers and their log levels:
+List individual loggers and their log levels:
 ```
 agentctl log list
 ```